-Teachers must use this document in conjunction with the Units of Competence from the MSF Furnishing Training Package, which provides performance criteria, range statements and assessment contexts.
-Competence must be demonstrated over time and in the full range of furnishing industry environments.
+Competence must be demonstrated over time and in the full range of automotive contexts.
+Teachers must use this unit document in conjunction with the Units of Competence from the AUR Automotive Retail, Service and Repair Training Package, which provides performance criteria, range statements and assessment contexts.